-- Alley maintenance - Concrete and paved alleys are patched and swept as

-	needed.
-Gravel alleys are graded and gravel is placed as time permits on a

-	request basis.
-Consideration is being given to improving the alley

-	maintenance program to provide maintenance to every alley each year.
+- Alley maintenance - Concrete and paved alleys are patched and swept as needed.
+Gravel alleys are graded and gravel is placed as time permits on a request basis.
+Consideration is being given to improving the alley maintenance program to provide maintenance to every alley each year.

-	Approximately 10 miles of alleys will be graded each year.

 - Painting - Center line and lane lines are painted each summer.
-Those in

-	high traffic areas may be painted twice.
-School and pedestrian cross walks

-	are also painted each summer.
-Curb painting which denotes special parking

-	restrictions (handicap parking, loading zones, and no parking zones) may

-	only be done every other year if the existing paint is in good condition.

-	Bicycle lane markings are installed on specific streets and two lines are

-	used to provide a clearly designated path.
-Approximately 2,100 gallons of

-	paint are used each year along with 6,000 pounds of glass beads.
+Those in high traffic areas may be painted twice.
+School and pedestrian crosswalks are also painted each summer.
+Curb painting which denotes special parking restrictions (handicap parking, loading zones, and no parking zones) may only be done every other year if the existing paint is in good condition.
+Bicycle lane markings are installed on specific streets and two lines are used to provide a clearly designated path.
+Approximately 2,900 gallons of paint are used each year along with 6,000 pounds of glass beads.

 - Pothole patching - 200-300 tons of hot and cold mix asphalt material is used annually to patch holes in the paved streets.
 A specialized mix was used for winter patching.
 Small cuts made by the Utilities Division to repair water leaks are repaired as are potholes caused by pavement failure.
 A lesser number of patches are made to repair cuts made by franchised utilities.